Cimbali/CleanLinks/README.md

 # CleanLinks Mozilla Firefox Extension

 ## What does it do?
-This Extension is designed to convert obfuscated/nested links to genuine/normal plain clean links.
+This Extension automatically detects and converts obfuscated/nested links to genuine/normal plain clean links.

 _Eg:_